Five of the best one album wonders

 The band consisted of Stu and Kirstin, two keyboard slinging sample nerds that managed to come together long enough to create something that sounds like the Fucked Up of British Columbia with a hip-hop production-y twist.
 A little laid-back but at times aggressive, the depth of sampling on each song is as admirable as the beautifully clashing vocals.
 Stu comes off sounding like the veteran of a hardcore band while Kirstin’s voice is sugary more attuned to the electronic side of things, together it creates magic.

 The EP!
 EP is not just wonderful musically but lyrically as well; road-trips, love, betrayal, it’s all there and it is all scrawled down with a certain rough, poetic flair.
-There is a passion behind both band members, you can hear it in their voices, the slight intonations and lilts in cadence lend a listening experience that you shouldn’t like…but end up falling in love with.
+There is a passion behind both band members, you can hear it in their voices, the slight intonations and lilts in cadence lend a listening experience that you shouldn’t like…but end up falling in love.

 Hopefully the duo manages to find themselves in the same studio at the same time in the future.
 Even though the band is still signed with Underground Operations, there hasn’t been any news in over a year and a half, Aspirations has literally dropped off the face of Canada.
 We can only hope for something in the future from this band, otherwise this 18 minutes and 18 seconds of recorded glory will have to suffice.